failsafe-lib/failsafe.dev/standalone-execution.md

   service.scheduleRetry(execution.getDelay());
 ```

-See the [RxJava example][RxJava] for a more detailed implementation.
+See the [RxJava example][rxjava-example] for a more detailed implementation.

 {% include common-links.html %}